Shana12345/QAC-group-project/README.md

 <a name="Conclusion"></a>
 ## Retrospective

+<a name="Good"></a>
-What went well:
+## What went well:
 * Using terraform to create the infrastructure went swiftly without many issues.
 * Team meetings were helpful and orientating.
-* ADD SOMETHING ELSE
+* Good team communication throughout the duration of the project.
+* Created the Ansible and Jenkins files without much difficulty.

+<a name="Bad"></a>
-What went wrong:
+## What went wrong:
-* Running the frontend application came with some issues that requiered the help of our instructor.
+* Running the frontend application came with some issues that requiered the help of our trainer.
-* Creating pods for the cluster took some extra time.
+* Creating the pods for the cluster took longer than expected.
+* Issues when using the AWS free tier service, so had to pay for running the simple Virtual Machines.
+* The backend and frontend of the application not communicating, wasted a lot of time on trying to fix the issue.

+<a name="Improvements"></a>
-Future improvements:
+## Future improvements:
-* A more detail examination of the costs.
+* Add the CloudWatch alert.
-* ADD SOMETHING ELSE.
+* Implement the Lambda function to take daily snapshots.
+* XRay to be implemented on the spring application so we can monitor the API level request.
+* CodePipeline as a serverless solution and replace Jenkins.

+<a name="InstallationGuide"></a>
+## Installation Guide